cowhi/lab_rl/README.md

 ### DiscretizedRandomAgent
 This agent just performs random steps.
 Use it only to test the environment using the `--play=True` option.
 Won't train anything.

+### DummyAgent
+This agent just performs a single action.
+Use it only to test the environment using the `--play=True` option.
+Won't train anything.

 ### SimpleDQNAgent
 This agent resembles a very simplified version of the [original DQN](https://sites.google.com/a/deepmind.com/dqn/) implementation, but is sufficient enough to train on simple maps relatively fast and learn to solve given tasks.
 It is inspired by the [rl_3d](https://github.com/avdmitry/rl_3d) implementation.